SubZtep/depth/README.md

 FFmpeg uses _SharedArrayBuffer_ that requires [cross-origin isolated](https://developer.chrome.com/blog/enabling-shared-array-buffer/) header.

-> A [Vite plugin](https://github.com/chaosprint/vite-plugin-cross-origin-isolation) is configured in the project for local server.
+> A [Vite plugin](https://github.com/chaosprint/vite-plugin-cross-origin-isolation) is configured in the project for the local server.

 ### Shell commands